7AbdUrRehman7/Daily-Task-Tracker/README.md

 # Daily Task Tracker

-A simple and efficient to-do list application built with Node.js, Express, and SQLite.
-This app allows users to add, delete, and mark tasks as done, with data persisted across page refreshes.
+A simple and efficient Task-Tracker application built with Node.js, Express, and SQLite.
+This app allows users to add, delete, and mark tasks as done.

 ## Features
 - Add tasks with a title and description.